Stay in Touch

 Do not apply nutrients when the ground is waterlogged.
 During the fall rains, the excess runoff will flow added nutrients into the natural drainage system and migrate through the soil column.
 This process is a common cause of stream, lake, and groundwater toxicity and algae blooms.

-If you are lucky enough to get the soil test back in early summer, the tests should provide the needed nutrients and amounts to apply.
+If you are lucky enough to get the soil test back in early summer, the tests should provide the needed nutrients and amounts to apply to your once flooded garden.
 However, cold weather will slow the biological breakdown of the applied nutrients.

 If you added the nutrients in the fall to your garden, the spring rains and snowmelt would continue the process of soil nutrient loss.
 So adding nutrients in the spring might be the smart move.